-Programme Specification: Biomedical Sciences BSc Published: April 2019 A number of different teaching styles may be expected, according to the nature of the subject matter covered in the different modules.
+A number of different teaching styles may be expected, according to the nature of the subject matter covered in the different modules.
 At Level 4, the modules provide core knowledge and skills across the biomedical sciences.
 Much of the Level 4 programme is common across the Department's undergraduate module scheme.
-The module Critical Skills for the biomedical sciences enables all Biomedical Sciences undergraduates to develop selected study and key skills that form a basis for continued personal development in higher levels of the programmes.
-General laboratory skills are embedded within core modules at Level 4 and 5 and in addition the Research methods module at Level 5 will prepare you for the final year project.
-In general modules are delivered using combinations of lectures, tutorials, laboratory-based practical sessions, problem solving and computer-based exercises with student-centred learning.
+The module Critical Skills enables all Biomedical Sciences undergraduates to develop selected study and key skills that form a basis for continued development in higher levels of the programmes.
+General laboratory skills are embedded within core modules at Level 4 and the Laboratory Research module at Level 5 which will prepare you for the final year project.
+In general modules are delivered using combinations of lectures, tutorials, laboratory-based practicals, problem solving and computer-based exercises and student-centred learning.

 A parallel process in theoretical study accompanies the practical modules, with you being encouraged to integrate theory and practice throughout.
-Modules at levels 5 and 6 (2nd, 3rd year) address work-related skills to support career development.
+Modules at levels 5 and 6 (2nd, 3rd and 4th year) address work-related skills to support career development, including a one year work placement experience after your level 5.
 You can also apply to study part of your second year abroad with one of our overseas exchange partners.

-At all levels teaching includes lectures and seminars and practical laboratory work, group activities and tutorials, together with supervised use of facilities.
+At all levels teaching includes lectures and seminars on one hand, and practical laboratory work, group activities and tutorials on the other, together with supervised use of facilities.

-You receive continuous formative feedback through online activities, group and one-to-one tutorials and periodic reviews, designed to give you multiple points of guidance throughout your studies and before a final assessment.
+You receive continuous formative feedback through group and one-to-one tutorials and periodic reviews, designed to give you multiple points of guidance throughout your studies and before a final assessment.
+Most practical assessments are conducted as group, making these key-learning opportunities for all students involved.